creationix/howtonode.org/articles/understanding-process-next-tick.markdown

 In this model, instead of calling `compute()` recursively, we use `process.nextTick()` to delay the execution of `compute()` till the next tick of the event loop.
 By doing so, we ensure that if any other HTTP requests are queued in the event loop, they will be processed before the next time `compute()` gets invoked.
 If we had not used `process.nextTick()` and had simply called `compute()` recursively, the program would not have been able to process any incoming HTTP requests.
 Try it for yourself!

-So, alas, we don't really get any magical multi-core parallelism benefits by using `process.nextTick()`, but we can still use it to share CPU usage between different parts of our application.
+So, alas, we don’t really get any magical multi-core parallelism benefits by using `process.nextTick()`, but we can still use it to share CPU usage between different parts of our application.

 ## Keeping callbacks truly asynchronous

 When you are writing a function that takes a callback, you should always ensure that this callback is fired asynchronously.
-Let's look at an example **which violates** this convention:
+Let’s look at an example **which violates** this convention:

 	function asyncFake(data, callback) {
 		if(data === 'foo') callback(true);